SaeeSaadat/Grocery4All-LMU-MMT/README.md

 (available in the shell by running the `help` command):

+**Commands**: Every command is a single word.
+Some of the commands take _optional_ arguments
+- example: `transactions 30`, `history 5`, `history`

+The following list explains the functionality of each command.

 ### Common commands in all menus:
 - **help**: Show help information
 - **exit**: Exit the program